sanat-kapur/bibox-arb-bot/README.md

 Stablecoin Arbitrage Bot for Bibox

 # Description
 This is a bot that exploits arbitrage opportunities between three stablecoins: USDT, GUSD, and DAI on the Bibox exchange.
-On Bibox, there are no markets to trade these tokens against each other (which is probably why there are still some arbitrage opportunities.
+On Bibox, there are no markets to trade these tokens against each other (which is probably why there are still some arbitrage opportunities).
 Thus, the bot will use ETH or BTC as a go-between when buying/selling one of these currencies against each other.

 # Step by Step Bot Description
 Given a base token or stablecoin e.g. DAI and a conduit/go between token e.g. BTC, the bot will: